chrfla/sec-filings-nlp/README.md

 # About the Project

-Master Thesis at BI Norwegian Business School (2020)
+Master Thesis at BI Norwegian Business School (2020) :mortar_board:

 **Title:** HIDDEN VALUE IN CORPORATE DISCLOSURE?
 Predicting downgrade in credit ratings based on risk factor sections in 10-K filings\